anharrington/handsonpython/rstP/execution.rst

 -------------

 Of course you can arrange the windows on your computer screen any way that you like.
-A suggestion as you start to use the combination of the editor to write, the shell to run, and the tutorial to follow along: Make all three mostly visible your computer screen at once.
-Drag the editor window to the upper left.
-Place the Shell window to the lower left, and perhaps reduce its height a bit so there is not much overlap.
-If you are looking at the web version of the tutorial on the screen, make it go top to bottom on the right, but not overlap the Idle windows too much.
-The web page rendering should generally adapt to the width pretty well.
-You can always temporarily maximize the window.
-Before resizing the browser window, it is good to look for an unusual phrase on your page, and search for it after resizing, since resizing can totally mess up your location in the web page.
+A suggestion is to display the combination of the editor to write, the shell to run, and the tutorial to follow along.

 There is an alternative to maximization for the Idle editor window:
-It you want it to go top to bottom of the screen but not widen, you can toggle that state with :kbd:`Alt-2`.
-Play with all this.
+It you want it to go top to bottom of the screen but not widen, you can toggle that state with
+:menuselection:`Options -> Zoom Height` or the keyboard shortcut shown beside it.